jglrxavpok/0xC1/README.md

 We're making it because Notch never released 0x10c, and abandonned it.

-To-do :
+"Done" :
 - Basic render engine (Light and basic shapes)
-- Basic physics ( AABB based )
+- Basic physics ( AABB based ) - Still needs improvements

-After that :
+Being worked on :
-- Basic ship construction
+- Basic ship construction ( Editor )

+Later on :
 - Procedural generation for planets ( Mostly spheres with perlin noise heightmap )

 Ideas for the future (Like, in a long time) :